 Light therapy is effective because it helps people get the healthy light they need for optimal function and health.
 To make energy and power our bodies, we all need wavelengths of healthy, natural light every day.
 But most people don’t get nearly enough.
 In fact, the average American spends over 90% of their time indoors.
 Light therapy treatments can help supplement your natural light intake, no matter the weather or time of year.

-What Conditions Does a Therapy Light Treat?
+What Conditions Does a SAD Therapy Lamp Treat?

 Benefits of Red LED Light Therapy Devices